foldda/snappable/README.md

 ## Who Snappable Is For

-Snappable serves three related roles: **component developers** create portable building blocks, **application builders** compose them into working applications, and **runtime developers** create the environments that host and connect them.
-One person or team may take on more than one role.
+Snappable serves three related roles: **component developers** create portable "building block" components, **runtime developers** create the runtime environments that host and connect them, and **application builders** compose working applications by wiring suitable components using a runtime.

 ### Component developers